Edward Fitzsimmons Dunne: Governorship

 As governor Dunne championed numerous progressive reforms, including Women's Suffrage, prison reforms, major infrastructural improvements, the creation of the Public Utility Commission, the Efficiency and Economy Commission, the Legislative Reference Bureau, and he also expanded the state's responsibility for overseeing workman's compensation benefits and teachers' pensions.

-In 1913, Governor Dunne signed into law a bill that gave women in the State of Illinois the right to vote for President of the United States.
-This made Illinois the first state east of the Mississippi to give women the right to vote for the U.S. Presidency.
+In 1913, Dunne signed into law a bill that gave women in the State of Illinois the right to vote for President of the United States.
+This made Illinois the first state east of the Mississippi to give women the right to vote for the U.S. presidency.
 This was six years before the passage of the 19th Amendment.

 In November 1915, Dunne designated state Senator Stephen D. Canady of Hillsboro to appear as his representative on the train car along with the Liberty Bell as it passed through southern Illinois on its nationwide tour returning to Pennsylvania from the Panama-Pacific International Exposition in San Francisco.
 After that trip, the Liberty Bell returned to Pennsylvania and will not be moved again.

 Good roads

-In 1905 Illinois had 90,000 miles of dirt roads--locally built as cheaply as possible and badly maintained.
+In 1905 Illinois had 90,000 miles of dirt roads—locally built as cheaply as possible and badly maintained.
 Most farmers were frozen in place for weeks at a time in the muddy season.
 In the 1890s bicyclist organized and demanded good roads.
 After 1900 automobiles started appearing, and experts at the University of Illinois demonstrated that concrete roads were needed.
 The dilemma was the downstate Republican coalition.
 There were multiple well-organized factions, each wanted someone else to pay more of the cost.
 Study after study was made, and almost no roads were upgraded.
 Edward Dunne was elected governor in 1912 when the Republicans split between Taft and a new party under Roosevelt.
 Dunne was a Chicago Democrat, and was not beholden to any of the downstate factions.
 He realized that good roads would dramatically enhance the Chicago economy, as farmers shipped their crops and animals more cheaply to Chicago.
 In turn, they would buy their household goods mail order from Montgomery Ward and Sears Roebuck based in Chicago.
 Paved roads would benefit, to a greater or lesser extent, all of the downstate factions.
-Dunne’s solution was to impose a new plan that most of the downstate factions could support, pouring in millions of dollars of state money in a long-term program that would upgrade the roads in every county In Illinois.
+Dunne's solution was to impose a new plan that most of the downstate factions could support, pouring in millions of dollars of state money in a long-term program that would upgrade the roads in every county In Illinois.
 Furthermore, when Democrat Woodrow Wilson became president in 1913, Dunne helped convince Congress to add federal money to the spending on roads.
 Good roads became a national priority, and by the 1920s it was a major boost to the economy as the United States took the world lead in automobiles and in good roads.